Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 In order to successfully run module pipelines to validate and publish CARML modules to the target environment, certain Azure resources need to be deployed beforehand.

-For example any instance of the [Virtual Machine] module needs an existing virtual network to be connected to and a key vault hosting its required local admin credentials to be referenced.
+For example, any instance of the [Virtual Machine] module needs an existing virtual network to be connected to and a key vault hosting its required local admin credentials to be referenced.

 The dependencies pipeline covers this requirement and is intended to be run before executing module pipelines successfully.